<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=342303822814161&amp;ev=PageView&amp;noscript=1">

 Oralia Mendez

 Oralia Mendez holds a Bachelor of Science and Master of Public Health with a concentration in health management and policy from Oregon State University.
 She has worked professionally in the health field since 2014 as a Community Health Worker in Benton County.
-She currently serves as the CHW Training Coordinator and Instructor in the College of Public Health and Human Sciences at Oregon State University, where she oversees the Community Health Worker Training Program.
+She currently serves as the CHW Training Coordinator and Instructor in the College of Health at Oregon State University, where she oversees the Community Health Worker Training Program.

 Past Students' Work